-Your family was chosen at random from records of births held by government departments and public health agencies.
+Your family was chosen at random from maternity records held by government departments and agencies.
 These organisations provided your name, address and additional information about you and your baby to Generation New Era.
 This has been approved by special committees for each country to allow this.